 Antibody dependent cellular cytotoxicity - a neglected anti-HIV iImmune response!

 The importance of HIV-specific Antibody-dependent Cellular Cytotoxicity (ADCC) antibodies that inhibit viral replication mediated through the Fc receptor is becoming clear.
 In view of the difficulty of inducing broad neutralizing antibodies and effective T cell immunity, exploring HIV-specific ADCC is a priority.
 HIV-specific ADCC has been under-explored both from the point of view of rapid, reliable assays to measure and characterize ADCC responses and the ability to specifically induce high level HIV-specific ADCC antibodies by vaccination.
-Recent data from the RV144 vaccine study in Thailand suggest a role for non-neutralising antibodies in protection from HIV.
+Recent data from our group233 from the RV144 vaccine study in Thailand suggest a role for non-neutralising antibodies in protection from HIV.

 Figure 1: CD56+ CD3- Natural Killer lymphocytes expressing IFNϒ in response to HIV+ serum and ADCC peptide epitope within Vpu.
 No IFNg is expressed to no peptide, an irrelevant peptide, or the absence of IgG.